 - To minimize other punishments besides jail

-- To avoid the record of a DWI or other charge being made public and/or to have it expunged so that your insurance company and employer will not see it on a background check
+- To avoid the record of a DWI or other charge being made public to insurance companies or on a background check

 You Were Not Driving the Vehicle